ochaloup/marinade-anchor-client/README.md

 # anchor-client call to Marinade state

-With refactoring work on the Marinade liquid-staking-program, the anchor-client calls are possible as the anchor version was updated to 0.27.0.
+With refactoring work on the Marinade liquid-staking-program, the `anchor-client` calls are possible as the anchor version was updated to 0.27.0.
+See work in progressa at branch: https://github.com/marinade-finance/liquid-staking-program/tree/anchor-0.27

 ## To build&run